hkolstee/Fudmaa/README.md

 # Fudmaa
 Funda data scraper using Python Scrapy.
+Scrapes all current listings, and all information, off of funda.
+Can be specific to city, postal code, etc.
-Analysis on this data using NumPy(not done).
+Analysis on this data using NumPy(TODO).
 Data visualization web app using Streamlit and Pandas.
 Address to coordinate using GeoPy with Nominatim.